-1. the additional liquid assets necessary at any given point in time to fund ongoing operations, taking into account potential periods of financial stress during the economic cycle,

-2. the additional liquid assets required to begin its orderly wind-down, taking into account inflows of liquid assets that can be reasonably expected to occur during the wind-down period.
+- the additional liquid assets necessary at any given point in time to fund ongoing operations, taking into account potential periods of financial stress during the economic cycle, - the additional liquid assets required to begin its orderly wind-down, taking into account inflows of liquid assets that can be reasonably expected to occur during the wind-down period.

 The Company recognises the importance of the ICARA and appreciates that it enables the firm to justify its business strategy and risk assessments in such a way as to be more diligent in the inclusion of risk factors in the business design process and also to hold adequate capital against the gross risks to which it is exposed to.
-It is also acknowledged that the ICARA Report is a reasonably intense process, requiring information from many different departments and committees of the company and it requires senior management time at the design phase, during the risk and financial data collection phase and for the sign-off phase.
+It is also acknowledged that the ICARA Report is a reasonably intense process, requiring information from many different departments and committees of the company and also it requires senior management time at the design phase, during the risk and financial data collection phase and for the sign-off phase.
 Therefore, the Board is committed to continuously update the ICARA at least annually to reflect the latest strategic plans and updates.
-During the year 2023, the Company replaced its existing ICAAP with the new ICARA by establishing new assessments with respect to the liquidity adequacy of the Company, designing new financial projections and stress tests to reflect the K-Factors requirement and drafting a new report which reflects all provisions under the new regulation.
+During the year 2024, the Company updated its ICARA by updating its assessments with respect to the liquidity adequacy of the Company, designing new financial projections and stress tests to reflect the K-Factors requirement and updating its ICARA report.
 The methodologies of K-Factors and Liquidity Stress tests are incorporated into the ICARA process, as well as the updated risk register which focuses on a harm-pose approach identifying different potential risk events that may affect the Company's overall capital adequacy position.

-The ICARA Report and capital planning for the year 2022 has been prepared and approved by the Board on 03 October 2023.
+The ICARA Report and capital planning for the year 2023 has been prepared and approved by the Board on 03 October 2024.
 The report is being reviewed and updated annually, while it is submitted to FCA upon request.
 The table below shows the outcomes of the Basic and Additional capital and liquidity requirements as at the reference date of the report.